-Amanda Heidt is the 2018 Dr. Allen Fuhs KQED-CSUMB Fellow at KQED Science.
-Amanda comes to KQED from Moss Landing Marine Laboratories, where her masters research uses molecular techniques to describe communities of meiofauna, small invertebrates living between grains of sand.
+Amanda Heidt was the 2018 Dr. Allen Fuhs KQED-CSUMB Fellow at KQED Science.
+Amanda came to KQED from Moss Landing Marine Laboratories, where her masters research uses molecular techniques to describe communities of meiofauna, small invertebrates living between grains of sand.
 She has a background in education, outreach, and science communication, fostered by a recent position with the Stanford Center for Ocean Solutions.
 She has a BS in Marine Science and a minor in Chemistry from the University of California, Santa Cruz.
 Her interests include climbing, diving, camping, baking, and reading.
 Find her on Twitter and Instagram @Scatter_Cushion.